GabrielKP/MMB-Project/classifier-HO.md

 # Old Code Parking Lot

-Do not regard this section, I am just parking old code in case I need it again - it will not be present in the final project.
+Do not regard anything after this section, I am just parking old code in case I need it again - it will not be present in the final project.

 ```python
 # Legacy, just in case I need it again